 Mythbusting the app market

-It’s high time we burst a few myths surrounding the real cost of app design and development.
-The app industry is booming right now, and is worth tens of billions of dollars worldwide.
+It’s high time we bust a few myths surrounding the real cost of app design and development.
+The app industry is booming right now and is worth tens of billions of dollars worldwide.
 While that means that more and more people will start designing apps as their career and craft (which may increase competition and drive prices down), there’s no doubt about the fact that with apps, just like everything else in life, you really do get what you pay for.
-All too often, we take our apps, interfaces, and platforms for granted… but behind each one is a talented designer and team of developers, and they deserve to be paid a decent wage for their efforts and incentivised to keep improving.
+All too often, we take our apps, interfaces, and platforms for granted… but behind each one is a talented designer and team of developers, and they deserve to be paid a decent wage for their efforts and incentivized to keep improving.

 The main misconception behind the cost of apps is that the apps themselves are cheap, or even free.
-But it isn’t the apps which cost money – it’s the hard work and talent that goes into their creation.
+But it isn’t the apps that cost money – it’s the hard work and talent that goes into their creation.
 Just like if you wanted your business to be rebranded – it’s not the posters, stickers, and headed paper you’re paying for… it’s the vision of the designers and copywriters behind them, and the hours they spend thinking up your new look and logos that (rightfully) cost the money.

 The other main thing to consider here comes down to the fact that the app industry is growing from strength to strength.
-Every new business needs an app – they’re the ideal way to promote products and services, and to inform new customers about what your business does.
-In fact, surveys have shown that customers now prefer apps than mobile sites, simply because they offer so much more interactivity and performance.
+Every new business needs an app – they’re the ideal way to promote products and services and to inform new customers about what your business does.
+In fact, surveys have shown that customers now prefer apps to mobile sites, simply because they offer so much more interactivity and performance.
 With that demand comes rising prices… and that’s just simple market forces at work.

 Paying For Man Hours: How Many People Does It Take To Make An App?

 One of the most common misconceptions about app development and design is that it’s generally done by sole freelancers, working from their parents’ basements.
 While there are certainly some examples out there that fit this bill, it’s the exception, rather than the rule.
-However, different app development companies operate in different ways, and come in all shapes and sizes.
+However, different app development companies operate in different ways and come in all shapes and sizes.

-Some studios are streamlined and small, and might feature just a trio of creative members.
-However, large app production companies can be massive – Google’s app department features well over a hundred people for each app which is produced.
+Some studios are streamlined and small and might feature just a trio of creative members.
+However, large app production companies can be massive – Google’s app department features well over a hundred people for each app that is produced.
 As you might imagine, the larger the team behind the app, the greater the price tag is likely to be… although the value of an app and its cost shouldn’t necessarily be calculated via the number of individuals involved.

 Considering Deadlines: Studios vs Freelancers

-If you’re a business needing an app for a launch or new service being introduced, it’s highly likely you’ll have a clear deadline in mind.
+If you’re a business needing an app for a launch or a new service being introduced, it’s highly likely you’ll have a clear deadline in mind.
 The tighter that deadline is, the more likely you’re going to have to pay a higher sum for the ultimate product.